heathen00/wfparser3/wfparser3/README.md

      unique but the fully qualified names for the fields can be exactly the same.
 Since it is the FQDN that are used in the localization properties files, this is an issue.
 You should solve this problem, but get things working, first.
-   * Refactor the factory implementation and LocalizerBundle implementation of the creation of the LocalizerBundles to use the new package level method loadL10nResourceBundle() to remove the duplicate code and also pass the resource bundle name in as a constructor parameter.
    * Right now the Localizer interface setLocale() throws a LocalizerException, although the CompositeLocalizer class should never throw this exception since it will always set SOME localization bundle.
 You should refactor to remove the throws clause from the published interface and have another internal method